archervie/unix-utilities/README.md

 ## avgrep

 The command `avgrep` is a rewriting of the `grep` command.
-The command looks through FILE, line by line, trying to find the specified search term in the line.
+The command looks through FILE(s), line by line, trying to find the specified search term in the line.
 If a line has the word within it, the line is printed out to standard output, otherwise it is not.
 The command will read standard input if no FILE is specified.

-- **Usage:** `avgrep [OPTION] PATTERN [FILE]`
+- **Usage:** `avgrep [OPTION] PATTERN [FILE]...`
 - **Options:** `-h, --help: Displays help and exits.`
 - **Example:**
 ```